-Herbs and seasonings, on the other hand, have no sugar and offer a number of health benefits like decreased inflammation and boosted immunity.
+Herbs and seasonings, on the other hand, have no sugar and offer many health benefits, like decreased inflammation and boosted immunity.
 Experiment with cayenne, garlic, oregano, rosemary and turmeric instead.

 6. Pack smart snacks.

-Eating snacks in between your meals is perfectly fine.
-These snacks can keep you feeling full in between meals, provide energy for your mid-day slump and give your body more nutrients.
-Just be smart about the snacks you pack, as many snacks that are labeled as healthy are far from that.
+Eating snacks between your meals is perfectly fine.
+These snacks can keep you feeling full between meals, provide energy for your mid-day slump, and give your body more nutrients.
+Just be smart about the snacks you pack, as many snacks labeled healthy are far from that.

 Again, focus on whole foods.
-Pre-packaged snacks are often loaded with sugars and preservatives that will only leave you craving more of the same.
+Pre-packaged snacks are often loaded with sugars and preservatives, which will only leave you craving more of the same.
 Some of our favorite go-to snack suggestions include:

 - String cheese and a piece of fruit

 When you are craving something sweet, rest assured there are plenty of ways to satisfy your cravings without eating too much sugar.
 Some of the best foods that will take the edge off include fruit, dark chocolate, chewing gum, yogurt and sweet potatoes.

 For some people, a distracting activity like journaling, reading a book or meditating can also be helpful.
 If you do slip up, don’t beat yourself up.
 Instead, try to understand your triggers.
 Do you crave sugary foods and drinks when you’re feeling stressed?
 Tired?
 Many people benefit from keeping a food diary.

 Kick Your Sugar Habit Today and Lead a Healthy, Wholesome Life